-We currently generate revenue through our operating businesses by delivering call and click-based advertising products that enable advertisers of all sizes to reach local consumers across online, mobile and offline sources.
-The primary revenue driver has been performance-based advertising, which includes call advertising service, pay-per-click advertising, and cost-per-action services.
-For pay-for-call, and pay-per-click advertising, revenue is recognized upon our delivery of qualified and reported phone calls or click-throughs to our advertisers or advertising service providers' listing which occurs when an online, mobile, or offline user makes a phone call or clicks based on any of their advertisements after it has been placed by us or by our distribution partners.
+We currently generate revenue by delivering call and click-based advertising products that enable advertisers of all sizes to reach consumers across online, mobile and offline sources.
+Our primary source of revenue is performance-based advertising, which includes pay-for-call advertising, pay-per-click advertising, and cost-per-action services.
+For pay-for-call and pay-per-click advertising, revenue is recognized upon delivery of qualified and reported phone calls or click-throughs to our advertisers or advertising service providers' listing which occurs when a mobile, online or offline user makes a phone call or clicks on any of their advertisements after it has been placed by us or by our distribution partners.
 Each phone call or click-through on an advertisement listing represents a completed transaction.
-For cost-per-action services, revenue is recognized when a user makes a phone call from our advertiser's listing or is redirected from one of our web sites or a third party web site in our distribution network to an advertiser web site and completes the specified action.
+For cost-per-action services, revenue is recognized when a user makes a phone call from our advertiser's listing or is redirected from one of our websites or a third party website in our distribution network to an advertiser website and completes the specified action.
 In certain cases, we record revenue based on available and reported preliminary information from third parties.
 Collection on the related receivables may vary from reported information based upon third party refinement of the estimated and reported amounts owing that occurs subsequent to period ends.

-We have entered into agreements with various distribution partners in order to expand our distribution network, which includes search engines, directories, product shopping engines, third party vertical and branded Web sites, mobile and offline sources, and our portfolio of owned Web sites, on which we include our advertisers' listings.
+We have entered into agreements with various distribution partners in order to expand our distribution network, which includes search engines, directories, product shopping engines, third party vertical and branded websites, mobile and offline sources, and our portfolio of owned websites, on which we include our advertisers' listings.
 We generally pay distribution partners based on a specified percentage of revenue or a fixed amount per phone call or click-through on these listings.
 We act as the primary obligor in these transactions, and we are responsible for providing customer and administrative services to the advertiser.
 In accordance with FASB ASC 605, the revenue derived from advertisers who receive paid introductions through us as supplied by distribution partners is reported gross based upon the amounts received from the advertiser.
 We also recognize revenue for certain agency contracts with advertisers under the net revenue recognition method.
 Under these specific agreements, we purchase listings on behalf of advertisers from search engines and directories.
 We are paid account fees and also agency fees based on the total amount of the purchase made on behalf of these advertisers.
-Under these agreements, our advertisers are primarily responsible for choosing the publisher and determining pricing, and the Company, in certain instances, is only financially liable to the publisher for the amount collected from our advertisers.
+Under these agreements, our advertisers are primarily responsible for choosing the publisher and determining pricing, and we in certain instances, are only financially liable to the publisher for the amount collected from our advertisers.
 This creates a sequential liability for media purchases made on behalf of advertisers.
 In certain instances, the web publishers engage the advertisers directly and we are paid an agency fee based on the total amount of the purchase made by the advertiser.
-In limited arrangements resellers pay us a fee for fulfilling an advertiser's campaign in our distribution network and we act as the primary obligor.
+In limited arrangements, resellers pay us a fee for fulfilling an advertiser's campaign in our distribution network and we act as the primary obligor.
 We recognize revenue for these fees under the gross revenue recognition method.